nucliweb/webperf-snippets/README.md

 ### Check IF An Element Is In The Viewport & Exists On The DOM

 Can define a selector and check if it is in the viewport or not.
-This was useful for finding elements that weren't part of a component library but rather custom compoents that could cause issues.
+This was useful for finding elements that weren't part of a component library but rather custom components that could cause issues.
+For example, most custom components broke our CLS features on our sites and we used this to find them quickly.

 ```js